FreeCAD/FreeCAD-library/README.md

 Sharing your models from the macro
 ----------------------------------

-The macro also allows gives a couple of other possibilities,such as adding new objects to it, and sharing your objects with others.
-To be able to share, you will need the python-git package installed on your computer, and an online git repository you have permission to write to.
+The macro also allows a couple of other possibilities, such as adding new objects, and sharing your objects with others.
+To share, you will need the python-git package installed on your computer, and an online git repository you have permission to write to.
 The easiest way to obtain that is using the "fork" button on top of this github page.